 Even before my college days, I would have junk food binges.
 I was one unhealthy teenager, skipping lunch and coming home to eat bowls of ice cream or chips.
-I even remember one day when I was watching my beloved show, Fresh Prince of Bel-Air, and just munching on a giant bowl of peanuts.
 One of my favorite snacks was cheez-its.
 As ashamed as I am to say it, I made it my mission to try every flavor of the cheesy cracker (and almost succeeded).
 Now I’m proud to say that my snacks consist of healthier goodies, but I do have that craving for cheez-its every once in a while, especially when I find myself staring at them in the market.
 To fill that void, I decided to make my own cheez-it party mix; at least this way I know that the cheez-its have no preservatives or funky additives – just cheese!

 **Helpful tips and common mistakes